 - 1. Remove the retaining clamp from the front end cap (if present).
-(See Section 2.6.1.) - 2.
+(See Section 2.6.1) - 2.
 Unscrew the front end cap. - 3.
 Loosen the four captive fastening screws on the HMI module.

-Figure 5-3: Captive Fastening Screws
+Figure 4-3: Captive Fastening Screws

-- 4. Grasp the HMI module and remove it by gently pulling it straight out. - 5.
+- 4. Grasp the HMI module and remove it by gently pulling it straight out away from the unit. - 5.
 To replace the HMI module, line up the printed circuit board (PCB) with the slot on the back and gently press it back on.
 Tighten the four captive fastening screws. - 6.
-Replace the front end cap.
+Replace the end cap.
 Screw the end cap clockwise (eight full turns) until it is tightly sealed to the enclosure.
-Replace the retaining clamp, if applicable (see Section 2.6.1).
+Re-attach the retaining clamp, if applicable (see Section 2.6.1).

-5.5 Replacing the Main Battery Pack
+4.5 Replacing the Main Battery Pack

 Periodically you must replace the main battery pack.
 FBxConnect provides a battery life indicator to show the number of days in use.
+In addition, if you use a lithium battery for main power, the Status LED shows yellow when the battery is low and needs to be replaced.

-Figure 5-4: Main Battery Pack
+Figure 4-4: Main Battery Pack